gatewaynode/opener/README.md

 This uses the programs: `bat`, for text file viewing; `tree`, for graphical dir listings; `hexyl`, for binary file viewing.

-On Debian systems you can install them like so:
+On Ubuntu based systems you can install them like so:

 ```bash
 sudo apt update; sudo apt install -y bat tree hexyl